 Public relations can be key to any companies success (or failure).
 Knowing what to say and when is the best time can be crucial to maximise the impact or prevent your reputation from being harmed during a crisis.
 I write press notices/stories, carry out interviews, monitor coverage and evaluate work to ensure the objectives of any campaign are fulfilled.

-Getting that localised PR service is important for local companies.
+Getting that localised PR service is important for local companies or larger companies wishing to better engage with Ashford residents.
 As an Ashford resident I understand the local area and can offer advice best suited for the borough.

 Want to get your message across in a way that can be understood by your target audience?
 It's very easy for a technical person to write the best story or statement to promote a product or explain a situation, but unless this is translated for your target audience the message risks being ineffective.
 I can help you translate these stories so that your target audience will understand the message.